What is Otaku Culture - The Obsessive Japanese Pop Culture Fandom Explained

 These events not only serve as social hubs but also as platforms for cultural exchange and industry networking.
 Creators and companies use conventions to unveil new projects, gauge audience reactions, and connect with fans on a personal level.
 This direct interaction helps to build a loyal and engaged fanbase, further solidifying the global influence of otaku culture.

-Comic Con San Diego 2006 │picture by William Tung
+Comic Con San Diego 2006 │© William Tung

 Influence on Modern Entertainment